dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 #version 330 core

 layout (location = 0) in vec3 aPosition;
-layout (location = 1) in vec2 aTextureCoord;    // < Add this
+// Add an new input attribute for the texture coordinates layout (location = 1) in vec2 aTextureCoord;

+// Add an output variable to pass the texture coordinate to the fragment shader
-//This line stores the data that we want to be received by the fragment out vec2 frag_texCoords;                        // < This
+// This line stores the data that we want to be received by the fragment out vec2 frag_texCoords;

 void main()
 {
     gl_Position = vec4(aPosition, 1.0);
-    frag_texCoords = aTextureCoord;             // < And this too
-    // Remember to assigin the data!
+    // Assigin the texture coordinates without any modification to be recived in the fragment frag_texCoords = aTextureCoord;
 }";
 ```
+in this case, we are putting manually the `location` of `aTextureCoord` as 1, because we already have a attribute in the location 0.

 Fragment Shader:
 ```
 #version 330 core

-// frag_texCoords comes from vertex shader!
-in vec2 frag_texCoords; // < Add this
+// Receive the input from the vertex shader in an attribute in vec2 frag_texCoords;

 out vec4 out_color;

 void main()
 {
-    // This will allow us to see the texture coordinates in action! out_color = vec4(frag_texCoords.x, frag_texCoords.y, 0, 1.0);
+    // This will allow us to see the texture coordinates in action! out_color = vec4(frag_texCoords.x, frag_texCoords.y, 0.0, 1.0);
 }
 ```
+As you already know, the Vertex Shader run for every vertex of the mesh and the Fragment Shader run for every pixel inside the mesh.
+This conversion looks weird in first look, but the data comunication between vertex and fragment shader are surely possible because
+OpenGL, automatcally, interpolate the data recived in the Vertex Shader when it's received by the Fragment.

 Now we just need to assign the correct layout for `aTextureCoord`.
 You should add these lines below our first `VertexAttribPointer` call: